-This Sexual Harassment Policy (the Policy) sets out our expectations about how we behave to seek to prevent sexual harassment, sex-based harassment and hostile work environment on the grounds of sex (hostile work environment).
+This Sexual Harassment Policy (the Policy) sets out our expectations about how we behave to seek to prevent sexual harassment, sex-based harassment and conduct that creates a hostile work environment on the ground of sex (hostile work environment).

-This Policy describes the expectations of our people, how to speak up and the support available if you experience or witness sexual harassment, sex based harassment, or a hostile work environment, and the consequences for breaching this Policy.
+This Policy describes the expectations of our people, how to speak up and the support available if you experience or witness sexual harassment, sex-based harassment, or a hostile work environment, and the consequences for breaching this Policy.